mugambbo/react-primer-checkout/README.md

 ---

 ## About
-React Primer Checkout is a react library which provides merchants with the tools required to easily collect payment information and generate access tokens using APIs from primer.io.
+React Primer Checkout is a react library that provides merchants with the tools required to easily collect payment information and generate access tokens using APIs from primer.io.
 This package contains:
 - [The React library](https://github.com/mugambbo/react-primer-checkout)
 - [An Example App](https://github.com/mugambbo/react-primer-checkout/tree/master/react-checkout-example)